RemiFlicoteauxMasterDS/Clef2018/README.md

 Finaly we use :
 - Neural net with 1 embedding layer and three 1D convolution layers with various kernel size
-- Rule base classifier based on an index word/ICD code
+- Rule base classifier based on an index word/ICD code, the gain was neverless very small on final results.

 [Notebook](https://github.com/RemiFlicoteauxMasterDS/Clef2018/blob/master/Clef%202018%20-%20Conv1D%20network%20and%20word%20recognition.ipynb)